Ready When You Are

-- We also recommend that you check with your airline as advice and entry requirements are subject to change.
+- Your airline - please check with your airline as advice and entry requirements are subject to change.

-- To find out more about entry requirements within the EU with an EU Digital COVID-19 Certificate, click here.
+- For more information about travel and entry requirements within the EU, and the EU Digital COVID-19 Certificate, click here.

 Irish residents travelling - EU travel

 - When you are fully vaccinated by the HSE, you will receive your EU Digital COVID-19 Certificate by email or receive a printed version in the post.

 - If you need to travel soon and require an EU Covid-19 Digital Certificate, please contact the Irish Government emergency helpline number: 1800 851 504 and a new helpline number (1800 807 008).

 - If not yet fully vaccinated, you must have evidence of a negative/not detected result from a RT-PCR test taken up to 72 hours prior to arrival, and as part of your EU Digital COVID Certificate.

 - If you have recovered from COVID-19 in the last 6 months, please contact your local GP or the HSE for advice.